bedatadriven/renjin-website/documentation/contributor-guide.md

 ### Generic primitives

-The R language defines a simple form of object-oriented design called "S3 generics", which involve choosing a function based on the class attribute of its arguments.
+The R language defines a simple form of object-oriented design called 'S3 generics', which involve choosing a function based on the class attribute of its arguments.

 For example, look at the `mean` function: